Astra

 “You’re certain your man can win?” the prince inquired lightly as he reached for a scone.
 “The people will enjoy a public spectacle nonetheless, but if this goes badly, that young soldier may find himself facing the end of his career.”

-No one could garner support like an underdog, and Astra had taken great pains to ensure that no one save herself, Ilia, Rain, Liam, and their star student were aware of what, exactly, he had been learning.
-She was sure that the other soldiers suspected, but so far no one had tried to spy on their training sessions, meaning that Conrad’s new skills were still a secret.
+No one could garner support like an underdog, and Astra had taken great pains to ensure that no one but her star student and his four teachers were aware of what, exactly, Conrad had been learning.
+The other soldiers in the Castle Guard suspected, but so far no one had tried to spy on their training sessions.
+Conrad’s new skills were still a secret, which was all the better.
 Weren’t fights more exciting with a few unexpected happenings thrown in here and there?

 Grinning, Astra drained her tea as she corrected herself.
 “No, you will definitely be surprised.”

 The prince and his bodyguard exchanged looks.
-So far, this young woman from another world was proving to be very interesting.
-It had surprised him when the first person to finally report the two hooligans was not a victim of their bullying, nor one of the other Knight Captains, or one of their peers, but instead this petite young woman who, at first glance, didn’t look like she would hurt a fly.
+It had surprised them when the first person to finally report the two hooligans wreaking havoc amongst the castle servants was not a victim of their bullying, nor one of the other Knight Captains, nor one of their peers.
+Instead, it was this petite young woman who, at first glance, didn’t look like she would hurt a fly.

 Not only that, but the fire in her eyes while she had described their transgressions was enough to make him feel a little sorry for Brin and Castor.
-They probably had no idea what lay in store for them, nor that the entire confrontation in the corridor, from her timely appearance to the conditions that had been set, were all within her calculations.
+They had no idea what lay in store for them, nor that the entire confrontation in the corridor, from Astra's timely appearance to the conditions that had been set, were all calculated.

 He had thought her to be a quiet, albeit intellectual, girl, but she was proving to be very clever, indeed.
 The prince was eager to see if she could back up her claims, so he nodded.
 “Very well.
 I will be in attendance.”